 Okay, so supply and demand is pretty much an abstract concept.
 The real challenge is to identify these areas and learn how to use them to find trading opportunities.
 But how does one spot these critical regions on a chart?

-Firstly, supply and demand zones are areas where price has made a significant move either up or down.
+Firstly, supply and demand zones are areas where prices have made a significant move either up or down.
 A demand zone is typically below the current price, where buyers have entered the market aggressively in the past, pushing the price upwards.
 Conversely, a supply zone is above the current price, where sellers have come in strong, driving the price down.

 To identify these zones, you need to look for areas on the chart where the price has had two or three rejections, which indicates a strong area of supply or demand.
 These rejections show that there is a concentration of buyers or sellers at that price level.
 For instance, if you see a stock that bounces upwards every time it hits a certain price level, you’ve likely found a demand zone.
 Similarly, if the price drops after hitting a specific level, you’ve identified a supply zone.